 An embedded social emotional program infuses confidence and self-awareness in children.
-A - major strength of our social emotional program is that it empowers children to draw upon their own experiences and prior knowledge to engage in shared decision making and collaborative problem solving.
-Families that honor their own children as valuable and competentapable problem solvers who are capable of acting with true integrity tend to be drawn to IA.
-These are families who share our philosophy that void relationship, modeling, boundaries, meta-cognition, mastery, autonomy and purpose are the drivers of motivation and alone-without the use of punishments and rewards-are the true building blocks that inspire academic success over time.
-Families who believe that learning happens best in a culture that resembles their own; one that recognizes these elements as integral to the social emotional and academic success of their children, seek outare IA. -
+A major strength of our social emotional program is that it empowers children to draw upon their own experiences and prior knowledge to engage in shared decision making and collaborative problem solving.
+Families that honor their own children as valuable and competent problem solvers who are capable of acting with true integrity tend to be drawn to IA.
+These are families who share our philosophy that relationship, modeling, boundaries, meta-cognition, mastery, autonomy and purpose are necessary for motivation to learn and alone-without the use of punishments and rewards-are the true building blocks that inspire academic success over time.
+Families who believe that learning happens best in a culture that resembles their own; one that recognizes these elements as integral to the social emotional and academic success of their children, seek out IA.